iBotPeaches/LeafApp_Infinite/README.md

  * `HALODOTAPI_KEY` - The API key given after the OAuth Live dance with [HaloDotApi](https://developers.halodotapi.com)
  * `HALODOTAPI_DOMAIN` - The base domain for HaloDotAPI
  * `HALODOTAPI_VERSION` - The version of the HaloDotAPI to use
+ * `HALODOTAPI_COOLDOWN` - The amount of time to wait between refreshing profiles automatically.

 #### XboxApi
 Used for resolving XUIDs so renames are possible without data loss.